MB3hel/Arduino-Core-MSP430/extras/DEVELOPERS.md

     cp mspdebug.bin mspdebug/
     cd mspdebug/
     ```
 - Then run `ldd mspdebug.bin`.
 Copy each non-builtin library to the same directory as `mspdebug.bin`.
-There is no need to copy libc, libdl, or libpthread.
+There is no need to copy `libc`, `libdl`, or `libpthread`.
+- Next, copy the `libmsp430.so` file from TI's MSPDS.
+Make sure to remove the `_64` suffix.
 - Then, create a launch wrapper called `mspdebug`.
 Make it executable by running `chmod a+x mspdebug`
     ```sh
     #!/usr/bin/env bash
     DIR=$(dirname "$0")
     LD_LIBRARY_PATH="$DIR":$LD_LIBRARY_PATH "$DIR"/mspdebug.bin "$@"
     ```
+- Test the setup by running `./mspdebug tilib`.
+Make sure there are not errors loading `libmsp430`.
-- Compress the archive (note that the root directory of the archive must be `msp430gcc`)
+- Compress the archive (note that the root directory of the archive must be `mspdebug`)
     ```sh
     cd ..
     tar --create --bzip2 -f mspdebug-VERSION-linux-ARCH.tar.bz2 mspdebug/
     ```

-### Old

-- Build [mspdebug](https://github.com/dlbeer/mspdebug).
-Note that libusb and libreadline are required.
-Use msys2 on windows.
-Use brew on macos.
-Copy the resulting binary to an empty directory name `mspdebug`.
-    - On windows, build without readline (make WITHOUT_READLINE=1)
-    - If using msys2, libusb 0.1 is libusb-win32 and change -lusb to -lusb0 in the makefile
-    - For macos, use libusb and libusb-compat and WITHOUT_READLINE=1.
-Will also need hidapi from brew.
-Make sure pkg-config is installed first.
-- Download [TI's MSP Debug Stack](https://www.ti.com/tool/MSPDS) DLLs (not source code) and grab the dll (windows), so (linux), or dynlib (macos) required.
-Could build from source too, but that is more involved (follow instructions in the source package's readme if attempting).
-- Place the libmsp430 dynamic library in the same directory as the built mspdebug tool.
-Remove the "_64" suffix if one exists.
-Note for windows it is not libmsp430, but MSP430.dll.
-Note that on macos, the library may need to be given `.so` suffix instead of `dylib` for mspdebug to find it.
-- Use `ldd` (linux) or `otool -L` (macos), or [Dependencies](https://github.com/lucasg/Dependencies) (windows) to determine what dynamic libraries also need to be copied.
-Libraries every system will have can be skipped.
-- If linux or macos, rename `mspdebug` to `mspdebug.bin`
-- Add the wrapper script named `mspdebug` to launch `mspdebug.bin` and make it executable (linux and macos only)
-- Run `./mspdebug tilib` and make sure it works (no errors about libmsp430).
-- tar bz2 the directory (`tar --create --bzip2 -f mspdebug.tar.bz2 mspdebug`).
-It is important that the top level directory of the tar be named mspdebug.